jacobncyr/sql-project-1/cleaning_data.md

 --i dropped the modified ratio column and just used this code to get rid of null values SET ratio = coalesce(ratio, 0);

+--the first thing i notices was there was a pointless column in analytics and i can just drop it alter table analytics drop column userid;

+--i notices null vlaues in analytics.csv right away and considered the columns possibly -- redundant but used this function to see that there was data worth saving, note: i iterated throught the columns, after units_sold i checked bounces
+--then revenue

+select units_sold, bounces, revenue from analytics order by units_sold

+--this command updated those columns to not contain null values update analytics
+SET units_sold = coalesce(units_sold,0),
+    bounces = coalesce(bounces,0),
+    revenue = coalesce(revenue,0)

+--timeonsite in analytics has null values , i must switch these to zero update analytics set timeonsite = coalesce(timeonsite, 'none')

+--got rid of null values in analytics.pageviews update analytics set pageviews = coalesce(pageviews,0);

+--okay just to recap so you dont lose your place , you created new sales_report and --sales_by_sku tables and cleaned the data for them, the products and analytics tables have been cleaned -- within themselves leaving just the all sessions table for cleaning.